 Corporate Income Tax

 Additionally, companies can deduct specific expenses, including operational costs and depreciation, when calculating their taxable income.
+To claim these deductions accurately, businesses need to maintain a clear record of their assets and liabilities.

 Withholding Tax